-There are a staggering 1.94 billion websites globally, which goes to show how competitive SEO has become.
-That being said, there are still many websites that don’t optimise for search engines – especially in the B2B space.
-It’s still possible to appear on the first page organically with a great strategy and a few months of commitment.
+There are a staggering 1.94 billion websites globally (at the time of writing), which goes to show how competitive SEO has become.
+That being said, there are still many websites that don't optimise for search engines – especially in the B2B space.
+It's still possible to appear on the first page organically with a great strategy and a few months of financial commitment.

 In this article, we will look at the ingredients required to optimise your website for search engines.